letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 Best practice
 -------------
-It is possible to use CAPITAL letters and lower case as you please but best practice is to use the same types of letters that are found in the [[ESPEasy_Command_Reference|command reference list]], and plugin specific commands.
+It is possible to use CAPITAL letters and lower case as you please but best practice is to use the same types of letters that are found in the [ADD_LINK], and plugin specific commands.
 For the logics (on, if, else ... ) the general idea is to use lower case.

 Regarding spaces in names it is recommended to NOT use them as it makes bug testing rules a lot harder.
 Spaces between chunks of code is possible to make the code more readable:

 .. code-block:: html

- [DeviceName#ValueName]<<value> //These work the same...
+ [DeviceName#ValueName]<<value> //These work...
- [DeviceName#ValueName] < <value>
+ [DeviceName#ValueName] < <value> //the same...

 Some working examples
 =====================